 ‘Shift-Left’ practice can be implemented by integrating an automated management solution that alerts you during coding on any quality, security, and licensing issues.
 The more you wait, the greater the cost to replace or patch components and the greater is the risk that your product will be shipped with the security flaw.

-Integrate an Automated Analysis Tool into Your Build Process
+Integrate an Automated Software Composition Analysis Tool into Your Build Process

 WhiteSource is an open source composition analysis tool, which integrates into your build server or builds tools.
 It automates the entire process from the initial discovery of open source components, to ongoing tracking of inventory, enforcement of open source license policies, and proactively alerting on security vulnerability and bugs.
 Our solution is complete, covering all popular languages and development environments.
 It is effortless to deploy and use.
 Contact us to see how we can help you check the box on open source security: quickly, easily, and affordably.